 Home Health Aide: Educational Requirements

 Home health aides go to a patient's home, or work in a residential facility, to deliver health care to the elderly, ill, or disabled.
 Home health aides usually work with patients that need more extensive physical/medical care than a typical family can provide.
-In some cases, no formal education is required to secure a position as a home health aide and on-the-job training is provided.
-Certificate programs in the field are available.
+While no formal education is required to secure a position as a home health aide, certificate and training courses are available from many postsecondary institutes.
+Optional certification is also available.